Developing catchment-scale expertise

 Healthy Land and Water

-Educational programmes on fresh-water ecosystems for communities and students
+Education programmes on fresh-water ecosystems

 Griffith University provides educational opportunities for students and communities, locally and nationally, through a range of specific water-related qualifications, off-the-shelf or custom-designed short courses, and community events and outreach.
 These initiatives include topics including fresh-water ecosystems, water management, water irrigation practices, and catchment and soil sciences.
-They are designed specifically for local and national communities, including practitioners, community members and leaders, government, non-government organisations or civil society organisations, business and students.
+They are designed specifically for local and national communities, including practitioners, community members and leaders, government, non-government organisations or civil society organisations, businesses and students.

 Read about some of our educational case studies below.